inf112-v19/LwjglApplicationConfiguration/README.md

     * Pressing 'T' should bring up the test screen instead.

+### How to choose flag location and skin on robot:
+When prompted to press Enter at startup, press S instead.
+This should bring up a page where you can click on the skin you want to use.
+After choosing your skin you should be able to choose which location the three flags should have on the map by clicking on the desired locations.
+The game should start with your preferences set after setting down the third flag.
 ## Known bugs
 - Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on function or performance, and is just a warning.